 Legislation Would Track Flow of Guns From Other States Into New Jersey

-(TRENTON) – Legislation sponsored by Assembly Democrats Gary S. Schaer, Raj Mukherji and Vincent Mazzeo to establish a criminal firearms recovery clearinghouse in New Jersey was released Thursday by an Assembly panel.
+Legislation sponsored by Assembly Democrats Gary S. Schaer, Raj Mukherji, Vincent Mazzeo, Angelica Jimenez and Benjie Wimberly to establish a criminal firearms recovery clearinghouse in New Jersey was advanced by an Assembly committee on Thursday.

-The bill (A-3330) directs the attorney general to create a central repository of information regarding all firearms that were seized, forfeited, found or otherwise attained by law enforcement and believed to have been used in a crime.
+The bill (A-1648) directs the attorney general to create and maintain a central repository of information regarding all firearms that were seized, forfeited, found or otherwise attained by law enforcement and believed to have been used in a crime.
 The purpose of the program is to identify the origins of firearms used to commission crimes in New Jersey.

-“With this legislation, we will be better able to determine the source of each weapon associated with criminal activity,” said Schaer (D-Bergen/Passaic).
-“Once we know where the guns are coming from, we will be in a position to stem the flow of dangerous weapons flooding our communities.”
+“With this legislation, we will be better able to determine the source of each weapon associated with criminal activity and keep firearms out of the hands of dangerous individuals,” said Schaer (D-Bergen/Passaic).
+“Once we know where the guns are coming from, we will be in a position to stem the flow of weapons flooding our communities.”